microsoft/MixedReality-WorldLockingTools-Samples/Advanced/ASA/ASA.md

 For more information, see [this post on github](https://github.com/Azure/azure-spatial-anchors-samples/issues/98#issuecomment-574235197).

+The MRTK profile `XAmple XRSDK ToolkitConfigurationProfile` in XAmpleApp/CustomProfiles is suitable for running on HoloLens2.

 #### Additional setup steps for Android

-To enable Coarse Relocation on Android, follow [these instructions](https://docs.microsoft.com/azure/spatial-anchors/how-tos/setup-unity-project?tabs=unity-package-web-ui#android-only-configure-the-maintemplategradle-file) to configure the mainTemplate.gradle file.
+To enable Coarse Relocation on Android, follow [these instructions](https://docs.microsoft.com/azure/spatial-anchors/how-tos/setup-unity-project?tabs=unity-package-web-ui#android-only-configure-the-maintemplategradle-file) to configure the Assets/Plugins/Android/mainTemplate.gradle file.
+This should be included in the project already, but is worth checking.
+For your own project, you would have to configure that yourself.

+Also, in the Assets/Plugins/Android/AndroidManifest.xml included in the project, a lot of permissions are enabled in order to allow access to Wi-Fi on Android.
+Again, if incorporating elements of this project into your own project, you need to follow these steps as well in order to use Coarse Relocation.
+More details on required permissions to access Wi-Fi on Android are in [this post](https://answers.unity.com/questions/1543095/cant-enable-wifi-in-unity-on-android-device-duplic.html), and the post it links to.

+The MRTK profile `XAmple AR ToolkitConfigurationProfile` is suitable for running on mobile.
+Don't forget to run the script `Mixed Reality Toolkit/Utilities/UnityAR/Update Scripting Defines` after switching to Android or iOS.

 ## Video walkthrough